jbranchaud/ocelot/README.md

 Ocelot is a domain specific language for annotating commit messages.

-The standard syntax primarily allows it to be written and read by machines, but it is simple enough for humans to easily read and write it as well.
+The standard syntax primarily allows it to be written and read by machines, but it is simple enough for humans to easily read and write as well.